- Chart

 Investment Approach and Strategy

-Strategy: The ETF employs a passive investment strategy, aiming to closely track the performance of its underlying benchmark index, the ICE U.S. Treasury 7-10 Year Bond Index.
+Strategy: IEF aims to track the performance of the ICE U.S. Treasury 7-10 Year Bond Index.
+This is a passive investment strategy that seeks to replicate the index's holdings.

-Composition The ETF holds a portfolio of U.S. Treasury bonds with remaining maturities between seven and ten years.
-These are considered high-quality, investment-grade debt issued by the U.S. government.
+Composition The ETF's composition consists entirely of U.S. Treasury bonds with remaining maturities ranging from seven to ten years.
+These are considered investment-grade sovereign debt issued by the U.S. government.

 Market Position